 This is a fun class that produces stunning results even if you’ve never worked with acrylic paints.
 Combine painting with acrylics and easy quilting with Katie Pasquini Masopust.
 With her expert guidance, choose a color scheme and make three different paintings by layering paints and fabrics.
 Then, use Katie’s method to cut the canvases apart and sew them together to create a complex composition.
 Her technique lends itself well to geometric designs, still lifes, and landscapes.
 Next, layer your project with batting and backing, and quilt it as you prefer.
 Katie demonstrates how the final piece may be stretched onto a frame and hung.
 If you prefer to use the stitched canvas in other ways, she also gives instructions on how to cover books or calendars for personalized gift giving and even how to make her six-minute zippered bag!
+For your convenience, this class can be purchased for online viewing or purchased on DVD.

 Check items to add to cart or select all LIST PDF